-The McKinney-Vento Assistance Act is a Federal Law that protects the educational rights of students experiencing homelessness.
-It defines “homeless children and youth” as any student who lacks a “fixed, regular, and adequate nighttime residence.”
+"Homeless children and youth” are defined as any student who lacks a “fixed, regular, and adequate nighttime residence.”
+This includes students who:

-- Sharing the housing of others due to loss of housing, economic hardship, or a similar reason.
+- Share the housing of others due to loss of housing, economic hardship, or a similar reason.

-- Living in motels, hotels, trailer parks, or camping grounds due to lack of adequate alternative accommodations.
+- Live in motels, hotels, trailer parks, or camping grounds due to lack of adequate alternative accommodations.

-- Living in emergency shelters or transitional housing.
+- Live in emergency shelters or transitional housing.

-- Living in cars, campgrounds, or bus stations.
+- Live in cars, campgrounds, or bus stations.

 Special protections also are provided for youth who are experiencing homelessness on their own (also known as unaccompanied youth – young people experiencing homelessness who are not in the physical custody of a parent or guardian).